lodauria/Individual_Assignments/stm32_f103rey/README.md

     nc m3-11 20000

 Here the M3 node is assume to be the number 11, change this number based on the node you are interested in.

+### Setup STM32 Nucleo board (optional)

+If you want to use a local STM32 Nucleo board as an additional sensor node check the code and the instructions contained in the [dedicated folder](./../stm32_f401re), the only change that has to be done is the `SERVER_ADDR` in the `Makefile` that has to be changed with the A8-M3 global address.